IN THIS CHAPTER

 If there are, for example, 11 employees, each bucket is filled with two except for the first bucket, which is filled with three.
 The first bucket will contain the three highest paid employees, and the fifth bucket will contain the two lowest paid employees.

 Added in SQL:2011 are five window functions that evaluate an expression in a row R2 that is somewhere in the window frame of the current row R1.
-The functions are LAG
+The functions are LAG, LEAD, NTH_VALUE, FIRST_VALUE, and LAST_VALUE.

 These functions enable you to pull information from specified rows that are within the window frame of the current row.